Our latest news & views

 One option which is often chosen by a client who isn’t familiar with transcreation is to use translators followed by target-language copywriters to revisit the text.
-A rather long-winded approach, it is at least safe for descriptive messages, but for anything else there’s the danger of a Chinese whispers effect, where any loss of nuance or slight change of emphasis – sometimes unavoidable in translation – isn’t picked up by the target-language copywriters.
+A rather long-winded approach, it’s at least safe for descriptive messages, but for anything else there’s the danger of a Chinese whispers effect.
+Any loss of nuance or slight change of emphasis – sometimes unavoidable in translation – isn’t picked up by the target-language copywriters.

 Transcreation is all about preserving a client’s message in a new environment.
 Which means that if a company’s ethos is reflected in its words, if it has a distinctive tone of voice, transcreation is the only option.
 An investment in well-crafted copy should never be put to waste just because the market is different.

-To sum up then, the use of translators followed by target language copywriters can work, but is a rather long-winded approach and can lead to subtle changes of meaning.
-On the other hand, translators specialised in marketing are a good choice for descriptive marketing text.
-But transcreation is the only safe option for humour, abstract slogans, and any text which has a distinctive tone of voice.
+To sum up, the use of translators followed by target language copywriters can work, but is laborious and can lead to subtle changes of meaning.
+On the other hand, choosing a translation agency which specialises in marketing, is a good, efficient, and reliable choice for any marketing text.
+Transcreation is the only safe option for humour, abstract slogans, and any text which has a distinctive tone of voice.

-If you’re still in any doubt at all about which route to take, you can get expert advice from a translation agency like Brightlines that specialises in marketing translation and covers the full range of global marketing communications.
+If you’re still in any doubt at all about which route to take, get in touch or request a quote today.
+We specialise in marketing translation and cover the full range of global marketing communications.